CDC names six new symptoms of coronavirus

 While some of these symptoms -- most particularly a loss of taste or smell -- has been mentioned by individuals who have exhibited the primary symptoms or who have been diagnosed, this is the first time that the CDC has officially included the symptom among those which should be watched for.

 The symptoms, according to the agency, may appear anywhere from 2-to-14 days after exposure to the virus.
-Officials emphasize that the list is not at all exclusive.
+Officials emphasize that the list is not necessarily all-inclusive.

 In addition, the CDC says that if any individual develops any of these emergency warning signs for COVID-19, they are directed to get medical attention immediately: